Designability: Achievements

-Designability is active in applying technology to the needs of people with dementia.
+Designability has previously worked in the field of applying technology to the needs of people with dementia.
 Designability was the first to design a simple clock, which is helping to dispel confusion for people living with dementia.

-Designability is also an active participant in a range of research projects including "Robotics in Care Chiron Project" (www.chiron.org), Nutrition in aging, task promoting for dementia and autonomous vehicles for the elderly.
+Designability was also an active participant in a range of research projects including "Robotics in Care Chiron Project", nutrition in aging, task promoting for dementia and autonomous vehicles for the elderly.

+In 2023 the charity was working on an accessible pushchair to enable disabled parents and carers to transport their young children independently.

+Designability is also part of a consortium called the National Centre for Accessible Transport which is looking to address and improve the accessibility of transport systems across the UK.

 Funding

 Designability are funded by 3 income streams, Charitable donations, Research grants and Commercial income from sale of products.